lucapinello/CRISPResso/README.rst

 Usage
 -----
 CRISPResso requires two inputs: (1)  paired-end reads (two files) or single-end reads (single file) in fastq format (fastq.gz files are also accepted) from a deep sequencing experiment and (2) a reference amplicon sequence to assess and quantify the efficiency of the targeted mutagenesis.
-A donor template sequence to assess HDR frequency can be provided as an optional feature.
+An expected amplicon sequence to assess HDR frequency can be provided as an optional feature.
 An sgRNA sequence (without PAM sequence) can be provided, to compare the predicted cleavage position to the position of the observed mutations.
 The reads are first filtered based on the quality score (phred33) in order to remove potentially false positive indels.
 The filtering based on the phred33 quality score can be modulated by adjusting the optimal parameters (see additional notes below).
 The adapters are trimmed from the reads using Trimmomatic and then sequences are merged with Flash (if using paired-end data).
 The remaining reads are then aligned with needle from the EMBOSS suite, an optimal global sequence aligner based on the Needleman-Wunsch algorithm that can easily accounts for gaps.
 Finally, after analyzing the aligned reads, a set of informative graphs is generated, allowing for the quantification and visualization of the position and type of outcomes within the amplicon sequence.

 NHEJ events: